Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Related Work

-Finally, recent work has focused on tabular DP synthetic data.
-Ghalebikesabi et al.~\cite{ghalebikesabi2021bias} introduce novel bias mitigation techniques, which, unfortunately, lead to reduced usefulness of the synthetic data.
-Perhaps closer to our work is that by Pereira et al.~\cite{pereira2021analysis}, who mainly look at single-attribute subgroup fairness and overall classification performance.
+Finally, recent work has focused on tabular DP synthetic data. \citet{ghalebikesabi2021bias} introduce novel bias mitigation techniques, which, unfortunately, lead to reduced usefulness of the synthetic data.
+Perhaps closer to our work is that by~\citet{pereira2021analysis}, who mainly look at single-attribute subgroup fairness and overall classification performance.
 Their work, however, does not investigate the utility disparity on different single and multi-attribute subgroups of the data, nor the effect of data imbalance.
 Furthermore, we consider the size disparities in the generated synthetic data as we do not use conditional generative models.
 We also experiment with a far wider range of epsilon budgets.
+Overall, we are the first to highlight and analyze the disparate effects of several factors: generative model type, DP mechanism, privacy budget, class and single/multi-attribute subgroup imbalance on the resulting synthetic data in terms of both statistical analysis and downstream classification.
+We do so through experiments geared to isolate the effect of these factors.

+There is a rich literature with DP generative models for tabular data~\cite{acs2018differentially, xie2018differentially, tantipongpipat2019differentially, frigerio2019differentially, zhang2021privsyn, mckenna2021winning}.
+Our goal is, however, not to benchmark all possible models but to focus on the best known and accessible state-of-the-art models relying on different/well-studied DP mechanisms (Laplace, DP-SGD, PATE).